Pulpit Today Sermons

 Characteristics of the Amalekites

 As I mentioned the descendants of Abraham a moment ago did you notice how closely related Amalek was to the chosen seed of Abraham without being the chosen seed of Abraham?
 It’s remarkable!
 Do you see what this creates?
-The kid that is the last to make the team can often fight a spirit of resentment.
-When you’re one vote short entering the Country Club it’s easy to become sour.
+It’s like the kid that “tries out” for the varsity basketball squad but barely misses “the cut.”
+This is the person that fights resentment because, in his mind, he should have made the roster.
+Or the candidate lacking one vote of gaining membership into the Country Club can easily become sour.

 Consequently, this created immense enmity in the Amalekites toward the Israelites.
 For hundreds of years Esau’s descendants—the Amalekites—brutalized Jacob’s descendants—the Israelites.
 They lived without any fear of God.
 Ultimately, they aimed at displacing Believers from their inheritance.